gkjohnson/webxr-sandbox/xr-gamepad/README.md

 ## TODO

 - Docs
-- Only load the controller models once it's been requested.
+- Only load the controller models once it's been requested / if they're visible.